project-ocre/project-ocre.github.io/docs/reference/apis/index.md

 1. **[Container APIs:](../apis/container-api)** APIs that are accessible from within containers and allow applications to interact with hardware, timers, and other system resources.
 These are designed for application developers building solutions that will run within Ocre containers.

-2. **[Runtime API:](../apis/runtime-api)** The API for managing the Ocre runtime environment itself, including container lifecycle operations.
+2. **[Container Runtime API:](../apis/runtime-api)** The API for managing the Ocre container runtime environment itself, including container lifecycle operations.
 The Runtime API is intended for system implementors and integrators looking to incorporate the Ocre runtime into their own solutions.

 ---